UBC-CIC/sustain_hackathon_2024/README.md

 ## Examples / Ideas 🤔

-Where do current tools fall short—and how can you use generative AI to fill those gaps?
+Where do current tools fall short?
+How can you innovate using generative AI to fill those gaps?
 Here are some examples to get you started.

 ### Google Interview Warmup
 A web-based tool developed by Google to help users practice answering common interview questions in a variety of fields, including tech, data, and UX.
 It uses speech recognition and AI feedback to analyze users' responses, helping them identify strengths and areas for improvement.